GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 :doc:`grdtrack`, :doc:`nearneighbor`, and
 :doc:`grdview`, to name a few.
-The desired condition can be set with the common *GMT* option **-n**; see Section [sec:resample].
+The desired condition can be set with the common *GMT* option **-n**; see Section `Grid interpolation parameters: The -n option`_.
 The boundary conditions come into play when interpolating or computing derivatives near the limits of the region covered by the grid.
 The *default* boundary conditions used are those which are "natural" for the boundary of a minimum curvature